My breathing is slow and even tonight; liquid almost, like the Spanish moss draping lazily over the trees towering above lush Savannah.

 Stresses of packing and cleaning and moving, pressures of daily life (mostly self-imposed) are miles behind me and, though I am here for a conference and will be very busy learning things and networking over the next few days, I’m also here to rest in a new setting.

-To recharge a bit; to let the ocean air style my hair this week and call the shots, the breezy nights lulling me into a deep, PEACEful sleep.
+To recharge a bit; to let the ocean air style my hair this week and call the shots, the breezy nights killing me into a deep, PEACEful sleep.